zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/mongodb/_index.md

 # 2-5 bullet points, one sentance each.
 Should start with a verb (Deploy, Measure) and indicate the value of the objective if possible.

 prerequisites:
-    - An Amazon Web Services(AWS) account.
-    - Some familiarity with launching and running EC2 instances in AWS is helpful but not necessary.
 # List any prereqs needed before this learning path can be completed.
 Can include:
     # Online service accounts                                   (An Amazon Web Services account)
     # Prior knowledge                                           (Some familiarity with embedded programing)